 Instructions

-• In Instant Pot, add onion, carrot and celery.
+• In Instant Pot, add onion, carrots and celery.

-• Add lentils, tomatoes, cumin, oregano, salt, pepper, bay leaves and bouillon cubes.
-Add bouillon cubes and water enough to fill up to 2/3 full line or approximately 10 cups.***
+• Add lentils, tomatoes, cumin, oregano, salt, pepper, bay leaves and vegetable broth or water enough to fill up to 2/3 full line or approximately 10 or 14 cups.

 • Close the lid, set pressure vent to Sealing and press Pressure Cook on High pressure for 18 minutes.
 Display will say ON, Instant Pot will take about 30 minutes to come to pressure, you will see a bit of steam coming out from a valve, then float valve will rise and countdown from 18 minutes will begin.